 Josh Axe, DNM, DC, CNS, is a certified natural medicine doctor as well as a chiropractic doctor and a clinical nutritionist.
 He started a renowned functional medicine center in Nashville, TN, and he is the founder of one of the most visited natural health sites on the web.

-A ketogenic diet is one that is a diet of low-carb and high-fat foods.
+A cyclical ketogenic diet alternates between high-carb and low-carb days.
 The goal is to get your body to run out of its typical fuel of sugar and, instead, break down protein and fat for energy, which can lead to weight loss.

 As for who makes a good candidate for the cyclical ketogenic diet, it seems that more physically active types are at the top of the list.
 "If you're someone who is athletic, cycling may be a good strategy for keeping your energy levels up and supporting muscle growth and recovery."
 If you're someone who tried to go keto but found it too restrictive—or found that the side effects (explained below) made it too difficult to totally commit—you might also benefit from carb-cycling since it allows a bit more flexibility.